khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 - do you have any questions regarding your assignment?
 - what are the main issues you struggle with?

-This week I will introduce
+This week, in class I will introduce
-- some software for audio-visual content production including creating screencasts
+- software for audio-visual content production, writing and project managment
-- questions to consider when developing
+- questions to consider when developing content featuring
-    - a podcast project
+    - written work e.g. articles
-    - a video project
+    - photography and graphic design e.g photoreportage or logo design
-    - a blog focusing on writing articles
+    - audio work e.g. a podcast project
-- how you could book equipment in the university and where you could use advanced software/hardware for content production (TBC)
+    - audio-video work e.g. screencasts or short films

-As there are many options for tools available
+In screencasts, I
-- this was tricky to prepare, especially because of the hybrid class teaching (audio feedback)
+- demonstrate a simple workflow using the lab PCs
-- quick demo of production on my computer
+- demonstrate a simple workflo using my mac

-- quick demo of production on windows PC
+Remember, better equipment can be found in the SU studios and the Media Centre.

 Main take aways
 - paid vs free software